garrandall/popular-music-data/tracks/had-enough-don-toliver-quavo-offset.md

 Hey
 Know you had enough (What?)
 Livin' like what the fuck (Who?)
-You can't trust, you think I'm in love with lust (Ooh) She look possessed, go and get it off your chest (Hey) She asked to read my texts, lookin' in her eyes, she stressed (She stressed) Shawty get wet like baguettes (Baguettes)
+You can't trust, you think I'm in love with lust (Oh) She look possessed, go and get it off your chest (Hey) She asked to read my texts, lookin' in her eyes, she stressed (She stressed) Shawty get wet like baguettes (Baguettes)